bnbullock/World_Weather_Analysis/README.md

 ## Overall Summary

-In summary we are able to collect a list of cities, access the OpenWeathe API and extract local weather information
+In summary we are able to provide the client with real-time information to make a very informed decision.
+Also, the code is repeatable and provides the user with many different itinerary choices for temperature and ciites to visit.
+Both of these values are entered by the client and the application can present the results in a manner that allows the client to choose a suitable destination of travel.